zominy/bash-cybersecurity-course/Module 3: Variables, Loops, and Conditionals: Building Logic for Defense/errors.md

 ## 💥 Error Table for Module 3

-I think this format is better from now on.

 | 🧩 Area                    | ⚠️ Error Message / Behavior                              | ❓ Cause                                                                 | ✅ Fix                                                                                   |
 |---------------------------|-----------------------------------------------------------|------------------------------------------------------------------------|------------------------------------------------------------------------------------------|
 | Script doesn’t run        | `Permission denied`                                       | File is not executable                                                 | Run `chmod +x script.sh` or `chmod 700 script.sh` to give execute permission                                      |